kchinzei/linear-program-solver/README.md

   ...
 ```

 You need to manage to get one.
-For Raspberry pi, it temporalily downloads gcc version 9.1 binary.
+For Raspberry pi, it temporarily downloads gcc version 9.1 binary.